Saving A Tooth From Infection

 Root canal therapy is a restorative dental procedure used to eliminate bacteria from the infected root canal, prevent reinfection of the tooth, and save the natural tooth.
-When understanding how a root canal works, you must first understand what makes up the tooth.
+To understand how root canal therapy works, it’s important to note that your teeth are made of three layers.

 - The enamel is the outer layer that’s visible to the naked eye.

 - The dentin is the layer beneath the enamel that makes up the majority of the tooth’ structure.

 - The dental pulp is the innermost layer composed of living tissues housed inside hollow spaces called root canals.

 Infection can occur when cracks or holes in teeth allow bacteria to penetrate the enamel and work their way into the dental pulp.
 If the infection is allowed to remain untreated for too long, it can render the tooth untreatable and spread to other parts of your body.